gdsc-snu/A10Dance/CONTRIBUTING.md

 #### Check on Your Pull Request

-Go back to your pull request after a few minutes/days and see whether it passed the code-review Everything should be fine if you're PR is green and successfully merged or code changes will be requested by the maintainers.
+Go back to your pull request after a few minutes/days and see whether it passed the code-review Everything should be fine if your PR is green and successfully merged or code changes will be requested by the maintainers.

 #### Be Patient